Bausch + Lomb Levofree 0.05% Eye Drops

 Breastfeeding

-Driving and Using Machinery
+Driving and operating machinery

-3. HOW TO USE LEVOFREE 0.05% Eye Drops, Solution?
+3. HOW TO USE LEVOFREE 0.05%, eye drops, solution?

-Always use this medicine exactly as described in this leaflet or as directed by your doctor or pharmacist.
+Always use this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are unsure.

 Dosage